-If you do forget your medication, it is not the responsibility of Puente de Amistad to find you alternate medication.
-We will do our best to help you, but the responsibility is on the group member.
+If you do forget your medication, it is not the responsibility of Puente de Amistad to locate an alternate source of medication.
+We will do our best to help you, but the responsibility is on you, the group member.

-Individuals with respiratory ailments, such as asthma, should be warned that Tijuana is a dusty place.
+Individuals with respiratory ailments such as asthma should be warned that Tijuana is a dusty place with a lot of pollution.
 Be sure to bring your aspirators.
 It is a good idea for each group to bring a comprehensive First Aid kit to take care of minor medical needs.
 In case of serious illness or accident, U.S. hospitals will be used if time permits.